happyyangyuan/xian_template/README.md

 # xian_template
-Project template for you to a project using xianframe.
+Template for you to initialize a project using xianframe.